TGlock/G9/README.md

   - app manages database and associated driver and code
   - app dictates static file response via functions in g9/sender.js
   - app dictates compression rules via functions in g9/compress.js
+  - app can utilize a file system watcher to look for changes and recompress etc.

 ---
  ### Request, Response ###